mklffm/TWO/DEPLOYMENT.md

 # To skip the build step (if you've already built)
 node deploy-to-cloudflare.js --skip-build
 ```

+This script automatically:
+- Checks for authentication with Cloudflare
+- Builds the project (unless skipped)
+- Deploys using the Pages-specific configuration

 ### Option 2: Manual Deployment Steps